 Located in the southeast section of Eastern North Carolina, Carteret County is part of the Southern Outer Banks and widely known as the “The Crystal Coast” because of its 81 miles of white sandy beaches, natural beauty and mild climate.
 The County’s vibrant tourism cluster benefits from a distinctive cultural heritage and a rich history.
 Recent accolades include Beaufort’s designations as “America’s Coolest Small Town” and Best Yachting Town and Morehead City’s ranking as a Top Fishing Town.
 Carteret County is also recognized as a center for business and industry.
 A strong logistics sector is anchored by the Port of Morehead City, one of the deepest ports on the US East Coast, and easy access to major markets by US Highway 70, an extensive railroad system and nearby international, regional and local air service.
 The county is home to a long established base of marine related trades and boatbuilding; a wide range of manufacturing, production and assembly operations; a growing cluster of marine science education, research and technology and of course the military.
 Marine Corps Air Station Cherry Point and Fleet Readiness Center East’s Engineering and Product Support facility have over 10,000 military and over 4,000 civilian employees…a total workforce of almost 15,000.
 Nearby Camp Lejuene has a complement of over 45,000 active duty Marines and Navy personnel and almost 6,000 civilians.

 Carteret County’s growing population of over 68,000 people is enhanced by an additional 100,000 people over the long summer season.
-A dedicated workforce of almost 33,000 is fueled by an excellent public school system, one of the best in North Carolina, Carteret Community College’s comprehensive, specialized workforce development training and a large number of “former military” members who want to remain in the area.
+A dedicated workforce of over 30,000 is fueled by an excellent public school system, one of the best in North Carolina, Carteret Community College’s comprehensive, specialized workforce development training and a large number of “former military” members who want to remain in the area.